Till senaste kommentaren

 Thanks for your post.
 First, congrats to the pregnancy.

 • Yes, if one leaves ones job to join a partner, one gets 45 suspension days.
 And after that there is 2 mandatory days of ”karens”.
-This means that one doesn’t get any benefit for 10 whole weeks and one day if full time unemployed.
+This means that one doesn’t get any benefit for 9 whole weeks and two days if full time unemployed.

 • The a-kassa doesn’t effect the ”föräldrapenning” and one can get each benefit at the time.
 If you have specific questions you should talk to Försäkringskassan.